FreestyleDigital/cloudways-terminal-commands/README.md

 Command above loops through all of the applications and then runs `wp breeze purge -cache=all` in each `/public_html/` folder.

-# How to check if a application exists/does not exist in all applications on a specific server
+# How to check if a plugin is installed/not installed in all applications on a specific server
-Clear Breeze for all applications in a server
+Check whether a plugin is installed in all applications on a server

 1. Connect to server via SSH (VSCODE)
 2. Navigate to `cd applications`